getify/Functional-Light-JS/ch2.md

 For the signature `parseInt(str,radix)`, it's clear that if `map(..)` passes an index in the second argument position, it will be interpreted by `parseInt(..)` as the `radix`, which we don't want. `unary(..)` creates a function that will ignore this `index` argument.

-We could also have solved this with `partialRight(parseInt,10)`, which also creates a unary function where the `radix` argument has already been preset to `10`.
+We could also have solved this with `partialRight(parseInt,10)`, which creates a unary function where the `radix` argument has already been preset to `10`.

 ### One For One